candlerb/netbox-webhook-dnsupdate/README.md

   out for itself where the zone cuts are.
 * Netbox does not have a [unique constraint](https://github.com/netbox-community/netbox/issues/3490) on `(dns_name, family)`.
 Bad things could happen if two different addresses have the same DNS name, except when one is IPv4 and one is IPv6.
+Bad things can happen if the same IP address exists multiple times, e.g. in different VRFs.
 * No SSL support
 * ~~See also [this bug](https://github.com/netbox-community/netbox/issues/3489)
   which causes an exception when you delete an ipaddress.~~ (Fixed in